A sebaceous cyst is typically benign. But you may choose to have a doctor remove it for cosmetic reasons.

-Sebaceous cysts are common noncancerous cysts of the skin.
-Cysts are abnormalities in the body that may contain liquid or semi-liquid material.
+Sebaceous cysts are common, noncancerous cysts of the skin.
+Cysts are atypical growths in your body that may contain liquid or semiliquid material.

-Sebaceous cysts are mostly found on the face, neck, or torso.
-They grow slowly and are not life threatening, but they may become uncomfortable if they go unchecked.
+Sebaceous cysts are mostly found on your face, neck, or torso.
+They grow slowly and aren’t life threatening, but they may become uncomfortable if they go unchecked.

-According to the Mayo Clinic, the trauma may be a scratch, a surgical wound, or a skin condition, such as acne.
-(Mayo Clinic, 2011) Sebaceous cysts grow slowly, so the trauma may occur months or weeks before you notice the cyst.
+The trauma may be a scratch, a surgical wound, or a skin condition, such as acne.
+Sebaceous cysts grow slowly, so the trauma may have occurred weeks or months before you notice the cyst.

 - genetic conditions, such as Gardner’s syndrome or basal cell nevus syndrome

 Small cysts are typically not painful.
 Large cysts can range from uncomfortable to considerably painful.
 Large cysts on the face and neck may cause pressure and pain.